mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by profileId.md

-Retrieves a specified subscription for a valid profile identifier.
+Retrieves the details of a specified subscription for a valid profile identifier.
 Supply the unique `profileId`, and this endpoint will respond to the corresponding subscription details for the current user.

 # Attributes